Beyond Premiums: How to Vet Health Insurance Carriers

 Customer satisfaction: If you’ve already considered all the above factors and still haven’t identified a clear winner for your small group health insurance plan, take a look at customer satisfaction.
 This does not mean relying on individual reviews of carriers, however.
 “They are highly dependent on very personal circumstances, and they are overwhelmingly negative across the board,” explains Saundra Latham on The Simple Dollar.

 Instead, look for resources that can give you a higher-level look at customer satisfaction.
 The J.D.
-Power ratings can be a good place to start.
+Power 2018 Member Health Plan Study is a good place to start.

 There’s a lot to consider when choosing a carrier for your small group health insurance plan, but you don’t have to go it alone.
 “A good broker will be very knowledgeable about each carrier’s pros and cons and should be able to provide the appropriate consultation,” McMurtry says.

 Need help vetting carriers for your small group health insurance plan?
 XMI can help.
-As your PEO or HRO partner, we can guide you through the selection process to find the right plan and carrier for your unique needs.
-Contact us to get started.
+As your human resources outsourcing partner, we can guide you through the selection process to find the right plan and carrier for your unique needs.